RichardJECooke/PeriodicTasks/README.md

 ## Todo

-- mark task as done today and save to task history
 - mark task as done at any date
 - display task history
 - edit and delete task history